SoftEngAliijaz/flutter_common_utilities/README.md

 ### ResponsiveUtil

-You can use the `ResponsiveUtil` widget to create different layouts for different screen sizes.
+The `ResponsiveUtil` widget helps you create different layouts for different screen sizes and orientations.
+It supports mobile, mobile large, tablet, and desktop views with smooth transitions.

 ```dart
 import 'package:flutter/material.dart';